15th Annual School of Architecture Steel Deck Competition

 Epic Lecture & Final Brief: 14:30, Mon, 2 March 2020 in MM 103

 A Farm Stand for the Environmental Charter School

-Epic Metals has agreed to donate the bulk of the materials for the construction of these shelters, so the jury will be considering the creative and expressive use of metal deck products in your design submission.
+Epic Metals has agreed to donate the bulk of the materials for the construction of these stands, so the jury will be considering the creative and expressive use of metal deck products in your design submission.